Moonai - stars

 But we’re here to provide a digital therapeutic alternative but will always recommend first consulting a doctor to discuss menstrual-related diagnoses and treatments.

-I don’t have period pain or cramps, can I still use the app?
+I don’t have pelvic, period pain or cramps, can I still use the app?

 Moonai - arrow down